Classroom Organization That Builds Community (Not Just a Pretty Room)

 Key elements:

-When students feel physically comfortable, they’re more present, more regulated, and more connected.
+When students feel physically regulated, they’re more mentally available.

 6. Jobs & Shared Responsibility Systems